eslint/eslint/docs/rules/no-empty-class.md

+# no-empty-class

-# no-empty-class: disallow empty character classes in regular expressions
+Disallows empty character classes in regular expressions.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [no-empty-character-class](no-empty-character-class.md) rule.